NachiketSLele/About-Me/README.md

 Cybersecurity Masters grad (University of Queensland), based in Brisbane and currently working as an ICT Support Engineer at NIET Group.
 I'm building toward a defensive security / SOC role and use this space to document the labs and write-ups I work through.

 ## Objective
 To move into a blue team / SOC analyst role, with a longer-term focus on cloud security.
-I'm working through hands-on labs in SIEM, detection, and incident response to back that up with practical, demonstrable skills.
+I'm working through hands-on labs in different IT domains to back that up with practical, demonstrable skills.

 ## Skills & Labs
 Click a domain to jump to the related labs and projects.